jiegec/cpu/docs/cbp.md

     - footprint[13] = B[16]
     - footprint[14] = B[17]
     - footprint[15] = B[18]
+- PHT:
+    - 3 tables
+    - history length of the 3 tables: 22, 58, 186
+    - each table is 4-way associative
+    - each table has 9 index bits, including PC[5]
+    - each table has `4*2^9=2048` entries
 - Source: Half&Half: Demystifying Intel’s Directional Branch Predictors for Fast, Secure Partitioned Execution
 - Reproduced by @jiegec